17 Secret Recipes That Were Just Released for the First Time

 - Pour into your favorite glass

 The Bend Soup Company’s broths

-Owner Dave Johns has vowed to post a recipe a week for one of his 30 proprietary Bend blends and broths on his business Facebook page, while his Oregon mobile soup stop is out of commission due to coronavirus stay-at-home measures.
+Owner Dave Johns vowed to post a recipe a week for one of his 30 proprietary Bend blends and broths on his business Facebook page, while his Oregon mobile soup stop was out of commission.
 So far, he’s released French Onion, Mommy’s Chicken Noodle, Zuppa Soupa, Lasagna Devotion, Undercover Sausage Lentil, and a gluten-free vegan squash soup called Golden Autumn.
 He told local TV station KTVZ 21 that it is a “big deal” for a chef to share his secrets but that he wanted to reward loyal customers hunkering down in difficult times.
 “I just want people to spend some time at home and make some soup,” he says.
 “It’s comfort food.”

 Panera Bread’s favorites

 The casual bistro that’s best known for its soups, salads, and sandwiches has released enough recipes through its Panera at Home initiative for folks to recreate the “You Pick 2” plan in their own kitchens.
 Choose from Panera favorites like Chipotle Chicken and Ranch Flatbread, Fuji Apple Quinoa Grain Bowl, Caprese Mac & Cheese, or Brazilian Seafood Stew.
 Many use items from their retail line as the starting point, but no one is stopping you from throwing that broccoli cheddar soup into one of those sourdough bread bowls you’ve been stress baking.